MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines when folder redirection policies are updated.

 This policy setting affects all policies that use the folder redirection component of Group Policy, such as those in WindowsSettings\Folder Redirection.
 You can only set folder redirection policy for Group Policy objects, stored in Active Directory, not for Group Policy objects on the local computer.